Skip to main content

 The Research Cycle

-A realistic research cycle looks something like this:
+A realistic research cycle looks something like this (tuned to deadline-driven empirical ML, where conference deadlines provide natural milestones):

-Month 1–2: Explore and hack.
+Month 1 to 2: Explore and hack.
 Know your general direction, but stay loose.
 Reproduce baselines and try extensions.
-The goal is not a finished idea — it is a signal.
+The goal is not a finished idea.
+It is a signal.
 What works?
 What does not?
 Let the experiments guide you.

-Month 3–5: Make the idea work.
+Month 3 to 5: Make the idea work.
 Once you have a signal, commit.
 Refine the approach, run thorough experiments, and build a convincing story around your results.

 Month 6: Write and publish.
 Finish your paper a month before the deadline.
 The last-minute rush kills clarity.
 Write it up and put it out into the world.